hyeongyun0916/Chat_Messaging_Spirent/README.md

 ## License

-CampaignAdvisor is available under the MIT license.
+Chat_Messaging_Spirent is available under the MIT license.
 See the LICENSE file for more info.